ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-home.md

 has_toc: false
 ---

-# How do use Python to run queries on my FeatureBase database?
+# How do I run queries on my FeatureBase database using Python?

-The FeatureBase Python Client Library provides client classes to:
+The FeatureBase Python Client Library provides client classes that can:
 * Connect to a FeatureBase Cloud or Community database
 * Run SQL queries on your database
 * Output results